xezpeleta/traefik-cas-auth/README.md

 - [ ] Configurable cookie attributes (secure, httpOnly, sameSite)

 ### Features

 - [ ] Currently only CAS 3.0 is supported.
 Support for CAS 1.0 and 2.0.
+### Features
+- [ ] Improve error handling and logging
+- [ ] Improve error responses to clients

+- [ ] Currently only CAS 3.0 is supported.
+Support for CAS 1.0 and 2.0.
 - [ ] Improve error handling and logging